trisulnsm/dinodoc/trisuldocs/docs/lua/tutorial2.md

-# Quickstart tutorial 2 – A simple counter
+# Tutorial 2 A simple counter

 Congrats, you’ve made it to the second tutorial in the series.
 In the [first instalment](/docs/lua/tutorial1) , we got our feet wet by writing a very simple hello world script.
 It didnt no much beyond printing a few log messages, but it taught us how to setup scripting.
 In this tutorial 2, we will write a simple script that meters packet lengths.